-Except as specifically ruled herein, we neither express nor imply any opinion concerning the federal tax consequences of this transaction under the cited provisions or any other provision of the Code.
-This ruling is directed only to the taxpayer requesting it.
-Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.
+Except as specifically ruled herein, we neither express nor imply any opinion concerning the federal tax consequences under the cited provisions or any other provision of the Code.
+This ruling is directed only to the taxpayer requesting it. §6110(k)(3) of the Code provides that it may not be used or cited as precedent.